CatherineCynthiaT/Food-Delivery-Time-Prediction/README.md

-### Project Overview
+# Project Overview

-This project focuses on creating a predictive model for estimating food delivery times using machine learning techniques.
-The primary goal is to forecast how long it will take for a food order to reach a customer based on various factors such as the delivery person's age, ratings, multiple deliveries, weather conditions, traffic density, and the distance between the restaurant and the delivery location.
-This project is divided into two main components: model development (`model.py`) and deployment through a web-based application (`app.py`).
+This project involves building a predictive model for estimating food delivery times using machine learning techniques.
+It focuses on forecasting delivery times based on factors such as delivery person's age, ratings, weather conditions, traffic density, multiple deliveries, and distance between the restaurant and delivery location.
+The project includes model development (`model.py`) and deployment via a web-based application (`app.py`).

-### Data Source
+## Data Source

-The dataset used for this project can be obtained from [here](www.kaggle.com/datasets/gauravmalik26/food-delivery-dataset)
+The dataset for this project can be obtained from [Kaggle](www.kaggle.com/datasets/gauravmalik26/food-delivery-dataset).

-### Implementation Details
+## Implementation Details

-**Model Development (`model.py`):**
+### Model Development (`model.py`)

-1. **Data Loading and Cleaning:**
+1. **Data Loading and Cleaning**:
-The dataset is loaded and subjected to rigorous cleaning, including removing spaces and handling missing values.
-For instance, the 'Delivery_person_Age' and 'multiple_deliveries' columns are cleaned and converted to appropriate numeric types.
-The 'Time_taken(min)' column is also processed to extract numerical values for accurate predictions.
+   - Processed dataset to handle missing values and clean columns such as `Delivery_person_Age` and `multiple_deliveries`.
+   - Extracted numerical values from the `Time_taken(min)` column.

-2. **Feature Engineering:**
+2. **Feature Engineering**:
-A critical aspect of the model involves calculating the distance between the restaurant and the delivery location using geographic coordinates.
-This distance is computed using the `geodesic` function from the `geopy` library and added as a new feature in the dataset.
+   - Calculated distances between restaurants and delivery locations using the `geodesic` function from the `geopy` library.

-3. **One-Hot Encoding:**
+3. **One-Hot Encoding**:
-Categorical variables such as weather conditions, road traffic density, type of order, type of vehicle, and city are transformed into numerical format using one-hot encoding.
-This step ensures that these variables can be effectively utilized by the machine learning model.
+   - Converted categorical variables (e.g., weather conditions, road traffic density, city) into numerical features for model compatibility.

-4. **Model Training:**
+4. **Model Training**:
-The cleaned and processed dataset is split into training and testing sets.
-The `XGBRegressor` model from the XGBoost library is then trained on the training data to predict delivery times.
-The model's performance is evaluated using metrics like Mean Squared Error (MSE), Root Mean Squared Error (RMSE), and R² score.
+   - Trained an `XGBRegressor` model to predict delivery times using training and testing splits.
+   - Evaluated model performance using metrics like MSE, RMSE, and R² score.

-5. **Model Saving:**
+5. **Model Saving**:
-After training, the model is saved as `delivery_time_model.json` for later use in the application.
+   - Saved the trained model as `delivery_time_model.json` for application deployment.

-**Web-Based Application (`app.py`):**
+### Web-Based Application (`app.py`)

-1. **User Interface Design:**
+1. **User Interface Design**:
-The web application is developed using Streamlit, providing an interactive interface where users can input various details such as geographic coordinates, delivery person's age, ratings, and more.
-The app also includes a custom CSS design to enhance the user experience with a clean, visually appealing layout.
+   - Built an interactive interface using Streamlit, allowing users to input delivery details and view predictions.
+   - Designed with custom CSS for a clean, user-friendly layout.

-2. **Prediction Mechanism:**
+2. **Prediction Mechanism**:
-The application allows users to input the required features, including calculating the distance between the restaurant and the delivery location.
-The user inputs are then used to create a data frame that mirrors the model's expected input format.
+   - Integrated a prediction system to process user inputs and compute delivery time estimates using the trained model.

-3. **Real-Time Prediction:**
+3. **Real-Time Prediction**:
-Upon clicking the "Predict Delivery Time" button, the application uses the pre-trained XGBoost model to predict the estimated delivery time.
-The result is displayed on the screen, providing an intuitive and immediate response to the user's input.
+   - Enabled instant predictions with a "Predict Delivery Time" feature, displaying results dynamically.

-4. **Deployment:**
+4. **Deployment**:
-The application is deployed as a standalone web interface, allowing users to access the delivery time prediction tool from any browser.
+   - Deployed as a standalone web application accessible via any browser.

-### Results and Evaluation
+## Results and Evaluation

-The XGBoost model demonstrated robust performance with an R² score of 0.82, indicating a strong correlation between the predicted and actual delivery times.
-The web application allows users to interactively predict delivery times, making the model's functionality accessible and practical for real-world applications in the food delivery industry.
+The `XGBRegressor` model achieved an R² score of 0.82, showcasing its ability to accurately predict food delivery times.
+The web application provides an intuitive and practical tool for real-world applications in the food delivery sector.